CryptominerPaul/XeggeX_trading_bot/README.md

 python3 --version
 ```

-The Bot needs a few library
+The Bot needs a few libraries

-to Install the library:
+to Install the libraries:
 ```
 pip install requests
 pip install termcolor